kacollins/git-resources/CONTRIBUTING.md

 Here's how to contribute:
 * Create a GitHub account if you don't have one.
 * Fork the repository. https://help.github.com/articles/fork-a-repo/
-  * Click the Fork button in the upper left corner of the screen.
+  * Click the Fork button in the upper right corner of the screen.
-  * This will copy the repo to your account.
+  * This will copy the repo to your account and you will then be in your copy of the repository.
 * Make some changes.
   * Open a markdown file (this one or readme.md) and click the pencil icon to edit it.
   * Add or change some text.